jlacar/jlacar.github.io/refactoring/_posts/2023-12-29-refactoring-heuristics.md

 The more clearly the code expresses its intent, the better and easier it is for anyone reading the code to gain a clear and correct understanding of its behavior.
 Whenever I find myself staring at the code struggling to understand what it's doing, I take it as a sign that it needs to be refactored for clarity.

 This is what "paying back the debt" is about.
 I want to take any understanding I have in my  head and put it back in the code.
 I think of this as "paying it forward" to my colleagues who will have to read and maintain the code in the future.
-And to my your future self, when I have to come back and work on the code again.
+And to my future self, when I have to come back and work on the code again.

 ## Coherence and Cohesion

-Another thing that triggers refactoring for me is code that is lacking cohesion and coherence.
+Another thing that triggers refactoring for me is code that lacks cohesion and coherence.

 Coherent code makes sense when I read it.
 Coherent code tells me a story.
 Rule #2 is key to making code make sense and tell a good story.